AstronomerAmber/ML_prep/ML_phonescreen_Qs.md

 Q: What’s the difference between Type I and Type II error?

 A: Type I error is a false positive, while Type II error is a false negative.

+Q: What is the difference between MSE and MAE?

+A: MAE loss is more robust to outliers, but its derivatives are not continuous, making it inefficient to find the solution.
+MSE loss is sensitive to outliers, but gives a more stable and closed form solution (by setting its derivative to 0).
+Use MAE if you have a lot of anomalies in your dataset.

 Q: Why do we need a cost function and which is the best cost to use in classification algorithms.